sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 ### Bitcoin

-In the midst of creating softwares, writing blogs, and learning about managing my personal finances I jumped on the Bitcoin train in 2017.
+In the midst of creating software, writing blogs, and learning about managing my personal finances I jumped on the Bitcoin train in 2017.
 I call myself lucky to have done it just at the right time.

 My portfolio is in the positives but I don't invest in it anymore.
 Well, this is a discussion for another blog post.
 So, comment below if you want me to go in the details on this.